GenesisFR/HowToBecomeGoodAtShooters/README.md

 - although warhounds don't have a head, shooting their red eye counts as a headshot, proccing headshot-related talents like Perpetuation (TODO: verify this information)
 - shooting their legs depletes their health, however they have a 90% damage reduction
 - the Survivalist crossbow completely breaks their armor plate (unless you aim for the legs)
+- explosive damage bypasses their armor plating and does damage directly to their health, therefore Ravenous can be effective against them (and Merciless, to a lesser extent)
-- explosive damage and disruptive skills (Jammer Pulse, EMP Sticky Bomb and EMP grenade) bypass their armor plating and does damage directly to their health
+- disruptive skills (Jammer Pulse, EMP Sticky Bomb and EMP grenade) also bypass their armor plating
 - CHD and Headhunter stacks on their legs isn't affected by the damage reduction and therefore bypasses their armor plating
 - Hostile Negotiations from the Negotiator's Dilemma gear set bypasses their armor plating
-- Pestilence ticks bypasses their armor plating
+- Pestilence ticks bypass their armor plating
-- using a Demolisher Firefly while they're disrupted bypasses their armor plating
+- using a Demolisher Firefly while they're disrupted bypasses their armor plating and can one shot them on offensive skill builds
 - the Firestarter shotgun (from the Firewall specialization) allows you to put them on fire by lowering their fire resistance
 - 3 variants with different weak points, causing them to stop working for a few seconds when destroyed:

 ##### Grenadier
 - has weak points behind its cannon and at the top of its back (TODO: check for other weak points)
 - elites fire 3 shock grenades in a salvo and try harder to flank (TODO: verify if purples shoot shock grenades too)